 - Companies that have been granted international business centre status, including treasury centres, may qualify for a CIT exemption or reduced CIT rate on qualifying income, as well as withholding tax exemptions.

 - Companies that previously had regional operating headquarters or international headquarters status can apply to be converted to international business centres.
-The current tax benefits for regional operating headquarters and international headquarters will be terminated between May 31, 2019 and January 1, 2021.
+The majority of tax benefits for regional operating headquarters and international headquarters have now been terminated.

 - Thailand has tax treaties with more than 60 countries and territories.